Lake Ontario: Human history

 It is believed the first European to reach the lake was Étienne Brûlé in 1615.
 European colonization of Lake Ontario was slow and uneven due to the power and organization of the Haudenosaunee, Wendat, and Ojibwe nations.
-From 1688 to 1694 the Haudenosaunee largely excluded the French from Lake Ontario.
+From 1688 to 1694, the Haudenosaunee largely excluded the French from Lake Ontario.

 As was their practice, the French explorers introduced other names for the lake.
-In 1632 and 1656, the lake was referred to as Lac de St. Louis or Lake St. Louis by Samuel de Champlain and cartographer Nicolas Sanson respectively.
+In 1632 and 1656, the lake was referred to as Lac de St. Louis or Lake St. Louis by Samuel de Champlain and cartographer Nicolas Sanson, respectively.
 In 1660, Jesuit historian Francis Creuxius coined the name Lacus Ontarius.
 In a map drawn in the Relation des Jésuites (1662–1663), the lake bears the legend "Lac Ontario ou des Iroquois" with the name "Ondiara" in smaller type.
 A French map produced in 1712 (currently in the Canadian Museum of History), created by military engineer Jean-Baptiste de Couagne, identified Lake Ontario as "Lac Frontenac" named after Louis de Buade, Comte de Frontenac et de Palluau.
 He was a French soldier, courtier, and Governor General of New France from 1672 to 1682 and from 1689 to his death in 1698.

-In the 17th century, reports of an alleged creature named Gaasyendietha, similar to the so-called Loch Ness Monster, being sighted in the lake.
+In the 17th century, sightings of an alleged creature named Gaasyendietha, similar to the so-called Loch Ness Monster, were reported in the lake.
 The creature is described as large with a long neck, green in colour, and generally causes a break in the surface waves.

 A series of trading posts were established by both the British and French, such as Fort Frontenac in 1673, Fort Oswego in 1722, and Fort Rouillé in 1750.
 As the easternmost and nearest lake to the Atlantic seaboard of Canada and the United States, population centres here are among the oldest in the Great Lakes basin, with Kingston, Ontario, formerly the capital of Canada, dating to the establishment of Fort Frontenac in 1673.

 and prepare for action on September 28, 1813.
 The battle was one of several engagements that took place on Lake Ontario during the War of 1812.

 After the French and Indian War, all forts around the lake were under British control.
-During the American Revolution, the British controlled Lake Ontario from their bases at Carleton Island, Navy Hall, and Oswego, allowing them to largely excluded the Americans from the lake.
+During the American Revolution, the British controlled Lake Ontario from their bases at Carleton Island, Navy Hall, and Oswego, allowing them to largely exclude the Americans from the lake.
 The United States took possession of the forts along the American side of the lake at the signing of the Jay Treaty in 1794.
 Permanent, non-military European settlement began during the American Revolution with the influx of Loyalist settlers.

 Following the American Revolution, sailing commerce slowly returned to Lake Ontario.
 There was one private commercial vessel, the Good Intent, on the lake in 1788.
 Several more vessels were launched prior to 1800, primarily by Canadian merchants.
 Commerce continued to expand until the Embargo of 1807.
 There was significant smuggling across Lake Ontario during the embargo.